realpro90/aadhaar-backend/README.md

 # aadhaar-backend
-An Adhaar Card QR Based Age Detection System For TeenFounders.in
+An Adhaar Card QR Based Age Detection System to filter out adults in TeenFounders.in